Engine Lathe Basics 211

 - Identify common types of workholding devices.

-- Describe how to control the movement of the carriage and tailstock.
+- Describe the basic carriage and tailstock controls.

 4-position toolholder

 A type of toolholder, also called a station toolholder, that allows the mounting of four different tools at once on a lathe.
-These tools can then be selected by the lathe operator as required.
+4-position toolholders allow for quick tool changes and efficient machining operations.

 apron

 A rectangular plate mounted to the saddle.
-The apron holds the carriage handwheel and cross slide feedwheel.
+The apron holds the carriage handwheel and cross slide handwheel.

 bed